 plugin.cfg file in the

-addons/my_custom_dock folder.
-And then with
+addons/my_custom_dock folder, then

-your favorite text editor add the following content to it:
+add the following content to it:

 [plugin] name="My Custom Dock" description="A custom dock made so I can learn how to make plugins." author="Your Name Here" version="1.0" script="custom_dock.gd"